DaVinci Resolve Audio Not Working: 7 Proven Fixes (2026)

 #Adding Audio Effects

 Go to the Fairlight page, select your audio track, and drag effects from the Effects Library onto the track.
-We tested EQ, compression, and reverb.
-All worked as expected.
+EQ, compression, and reverb all work as expected.
 For more on audio interfaces and audio compression, check our related guides.

 #What If None of These Fixes Work?